On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Tame version of Lemma for admissible Henselian fields

 \begin{lemm} In the setting of Lemma \ref{lemm7.2}, let $V$ be an extension of $K$ in $V _{p}(K)$ of degree $p ^{\ell } > 1$.
 Then there exist fields $\Sigma _{0}, \dots , \Sigma _{\ell } \in I(V/K)$, such that $[\Sigma _{j}\colon K] = p ^{j}$, $j = 0, \dots , \ell $, and $\Sigma _{j-1} \subset \Sigma _{j}$ for every index $j > 0$. \end{lemm}

 \begin{proof} By Lemma \ref{lemm4.1} (d), the field $K$ has an inertial extension $V _{0}$ in $V$ with $\widehat V _{0} = \widehat V$.
 Moreover, it follows from (4.2) (a) and the inequality $p \neq {\rm char}(\widehat K)$ that $V/V _{0}$ is totally ramified.
 Considering the extensions $V _{0}/K$ and $V/V _{0}$, one concludes that it is sufficient to prove Lemma \ref{lemm7.3} in the special case where $V _{0} = V$ or $V _{0} = K$.
-If $V _{0} = V$, then our assertion follows from Lemma \ref{lemm4.1} (c), Galois theory and the subnormality of proper subgroups of finite $p$-groups (cf. \cite{L}, Ch.
-I, Sect.
-6).
+If $V _{0} = V$, then our assertion follows from Lemma \ref{lemm4.1} (c), Galois theory and the subnormality of proper subgroups of finite $p$-groups (cf. \cite[Ch.
+I, \S{6}]{L}).
 When $V _{0} = K$, by Lemma \ref{lemm7.2}, there is a degree $p$ extension $V _{1}$ of $K$ in $V$.
 As $V/V _{1}$ is totally ramified, this allows to complete the proof of Lemma \ref{lemm7.3} by a standard inductive argument. \end{proof}

-Theorem \ref{theo6.3} and our next lemma characterize the fields of arithmetic type among all fields admissible by some of Theorems \ref{theo3.1} and \ref{theo3.2}.
-These lemmas show that an $m$-dimensional local field is of arithmetic type if and only if $m = 1$.
-They also prove that if $(K, v)$ is a Henselian field with char$(K) = {\rm char}(\widehat K)$, then $K$ is a field of arithmetic type, provided that it is virtually perfect, $\widehat K$ is of arithmetic type, $v(K)/pv(K)$ are finite groups, for all $p \in \mathbb{P}$, and $\widehat K$ contains a primitive $p$-th root of unity, for each $p \in \mathbb{P} \setminus \{{\rm char}(\widehat K)\}$.
+Lemma \ref{lemm6.3} and our next lemma characterize the fields of arithmetic type among all fields admissible by some of Theorems \ref{theo3.1} and \ref{theo3.2}; in particular, they show that $m$-local fields with algebraically closed last residue fields are fields of arithmetic type, whereas an $m$-local field with a finite $m$-th residue field is of the noted type if and only if $m = 1$.
+The two lemmas also prove that if $(K, v)$ is a Henselian field with char$(K) = {\rm char}(\widehat K)$, then $K$ is a field of arithmetic type if it is virtually perfect, $v(K)/pv(K)\colon p \in \mathbb{P}$, are finite groups, and the field $\widehat K$ is of arithmetic type and contains a primitive $p$-th root of unity, for each $p \in \mathbb{P}_{\widehat K}$.

 \begin{lemm} Assume that $(K, v)$ and $p$ satisfy the conditions of Lemma \ref{lemm7.2}, $\hat \varepsilon \in \widehat K _{\rm sep}$ is a primitive $p$-th root of unity, and $\tau (p)$ is the dimension of the group $v(K)/pv(K)$, viewed as a vector space over the field $\mathbb{Z}/p\mathbb{Z}$.
 Then {\rm abrd}$_{p}(K(p)) = 0$ unless $\hat \varepsilon \notin \widehat K$ and $\tau (p) + {\rm cd}_{p}(\mathcal{G}_{\widehat K(p)}) \ge 2$. \end{lemm}